oVirt/ovirt-site/source/uncategorized/cli-changelog.html.md

          * Thu Nov  14 2013 Michael Pasternak `<mpastern@redhat.com>` - 3.4.0.1-1
          - implement CLI invocation capabilities #895559
          - expose api capabilities in cli #891227
-         - ovirt-shell does not exit when using -f option #854519
          - add the option to retrieve partial history #957499
          - construct object using factory on update #950684
-         - eliminate ambiguity by adding suffix -identifier to parent's options #1027281
-         - do not ask for credentials for /help in auto-connect mode #1026798
-         - list xxx --show all - output is not well formatted #890038
          - added new state - UNAUTHORIZED
          - implement StateMachine
          - implement event driven messaging